For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Most people associate fall colors with the New England region, and rightfully so.
 The Northeast’s rolling green hills transform into a sea of reds, oranges, and yellows.
 And seeing historic covered bridges, barns, and cabins against this backdrop is a picture of pure Americana that evokes a Norman Rockwell painting.

 According to National Weather Service data, the first half of October is ideal for taking a fall vacation in New England.
-The northern section—Vermont, New Hampshire, and Maine—start to peak around October 1st, while the states that lie a bit to the south—New York and Pennsylvania—really hit their stride during the week of October 8th.
-And the following week, October 15th is typically when Massachusetts, Rhode Island, and Connecticut burst into full color.
+The northern section—Vermont, New Hampshire, and Maine—start to peak around the first of October, while the states that lie a bit to the south—New York and Pennsylvania—really hit their stride during the second week.
+And the third week is typically when Massachusetts, Rhode Island, and Connecticut burst into full color.

-There are a number of other outstanding destinations to consider for autumn trips, too, including California—where you can drive along the coast, visit wineries during harvesting season, and enjoy spectacular national parks.
-Head down to New Orleans to experience the Big Easy without summer humidity, or check out autumn hues in the beautiful Great Smoky Mountains.
+There are several outstanding destinations to consider for autumn trips.
+California is gorgeous that time of year along the coast.
+Travelers like to visit wineries during harvesting season, and enjoy spectacular national parks.
+Or, head down to New Orleans to experience the Big Easy without summer humidity, or check out autumn hues in the beautiful Great Smoky Mountains.

 Before we discuss when leaves change color, let’s examine why they change.
 Leaves are saturated with chlorophyll cells, which absorb sunlight and convert it into glucose, a vital food source for trees.
 Chlorophyll is also what provides the green pigment in leaves.
 When the days are shorter and trees get less sunlight during the fall, chlorophyll production begins to slow down and give way to other compounds present in the leaves.